-On the heels of the United Nations’ Climate Conference in Paris and Donald Trump’s distancing the U.S. from the Paris Climate Accord, all eyes are on the world's leaders as they attempt to set more ambitious targets for helping to slow climate change.
+On the heels of the United Nations’ Climate Conference in Paris this summer and Donald Trump’s distancing the U.S. from the Paris Climate Accord, all eyes are on the world's leaders as they attempt to set more ambitious targets for helping to slow climate change.
 The recent developments come not long after the National Aeronautics and Space Administration released a report, which found that the average surface temperature of the Earth reached the highest level for the first six months of the year since the data was first recorded by scientists in 1880.

 With this in mind, the relationship between fashion and climate change cannot be ignored.
 As a trillion-dollar global business and the one of most polluting industries in the world, fashion has a direct impact on the environment and its deteriorating state.

 According to the Danish Fashion Institute, “Fashion is one of the most resource-intensive industries in the world, both in terms of natural resources and human resources.”
 This notion was recently echoed by ethical fashion site, Gather & See, which noted: “The processing of raw materials required for textiles and the vast amounts of water used (2,700 liters per single t-shirt) contributes to the emission of greenhouse gasses which are causing climate change.”

 But fashion’s footprint is not merely limited to garments; its true scope is far vaster than that.
 As an industry, fashion “touches agriculture (cotton, flax, hemp), animal agriculture (leather, fur, wool, cashmere), petroleum (polyester and other synthetics), forestry (rayon), mining (metal and stones), construction (retail stores), shipping, and, of course, manufacturing,” per Racked.